William Shockley’s Fortune “Found” in Archive

 Every now and then we hear of a document being “found” or “discovered” in an archive.
-Several months ago there was a lively exchange on Atlantic.com about the “discovery” of a medical report at the National Archives.
+Several months ago there was a lively exchange on The Atlantic about the “discovery” of a medical report at the National Archives.
 The report was written by Charles Leale, the first physician to attend to President Lincoln after he was shot at Ford’s Theater.
 While the researcher claimed the document was “found” because there was no record of the individual item’s existence, the National Archives attests it was never lost because a decision had been made to acquire, preserve, and provide access to the surgeon general’s incoming correspondence – where the item was filed.

 We recently had a find of our own at the museum, albeit not on the level of the Leale report.
 While longtime museum volunteer Henry Landa was working away, he stopped to show me a donation he had just cataloged: two letters written by transistor co-inventor and Nobel Prize winner William Shockley, dated 1956, one typed and one handwritten.
 These letters were not “found” in the archive, because they were never lost.
 They followed the prescribed path from donor, to registrar, to processing shelf, to permanent storage.
 At each step along the way, the letters were tracked in our content management system.
 These letters, originally written in Mountain View, CA, traveled to Bell Labs in Murray Hill, NJ, and eventually found their way back to Mountain View, and a permanent home in the museum’s collection.
 They are now more discoverable than they were before, because they have an associated catalog record that is searchable through the museum’s online catalog, but they were never lost.